microsoft/industry/foundations/powerPlatform/readme.md

   * Sharing of canvas apps is done directly with a user or Azure AD group but is still subject to Dataverse security roles.
   * Sharing of model-driven apps is done via Dataverse security roles.
 * If an Environment is first created without Dataverse and it gets added later, the Dataverse roles will take over for controlling security in the Environment and all environment admins and makers are automatically migrated.
+* Built-in security roles can be customized, and cloned

 ### Design recommendations